omniauth/omniauth/README.md

     require 'oa-oauth'
     use OmniAuth::Strategies::Twitter, 'CONSUMER_KEY', 'CONSUMER_SECRET'

 Now to initiate authentication you merely need to redirect the user to `/auth/twitter` via a link or other means.
 Once the user has authenticated to Twitter, they will be redirected to `/auth/twitter/callback`.
-You should build an endpoint that handles this URL, at which point you will will have access to the authentication information through the `omniauth.auth` parameter of the Rack environment.
+You should build an endpoint that handles this URL, at which point you will have access to the authentication information through the `omniauth.auth` parameter of the Rack environment.
 For example, in Sinatra you would do something like this:

     get '/auth/twitter/callback' do
       auth_hash = request.env['omniauth.auth']